-Remember that this 7 day Maui Itinerary is a guide, and you can add or replace anything that you would like.
-I create custom itineraries for all of my clients, so make sure to contact me if you’d like to work with an expert in Hawaii Travel!
+Remember that this 7 day Maui Itinerary is a guide, and you can add or replace anything you would like.
+If you have less time in Maui, then this 4-day Maui itinerary might be better for you.

 Where to stay on the Maui

-Most visitors on Maui will stay in either the Kihei/Wailea area (South Maui) or the Lahaina/Kaanapali area (West Maui.)
-There is one resort in the Hana area, but the majority on the western side of the island.
+Most Maui visitors will stay in either the Kihei/Wailea area (South Maui) or the Lahaina/Kaanapali area (West Maui.)
+There is one resort in the Hana area, but the majority on the island’s western side.
 You can check out my post about the best resorts on Maui here.